alexbospnw/giant-bomb-wiki/gb_api_scripts/README.md

     - region (dumped)
     - release
     - theme (dumped)
-    - thing (dumped - missing relations - alias for object)
+    - thing (alias for object: dumped - missing relations: requires looping through one at a time)
 - To dump the table data
   - Navigate to the `gb_api_db_init` folder
   - Run `docker ps` and grab the container name for the db - most likely it is `giant-bomb-wiki-db-1`